-Florida National University is licensed by the Commission for Independent Education, Department of Education, 325 West Gaines Street, Suite 1414, Tallahassee, Florida 32399, (850) 245-3200. http://www.fldoe.org/cie
+Florida National University is Licensed by the Commission for Independent Education, Florida Department of Education.
+Additional information regarding this institution may be obtained by contacting the Commission at 325 West Gaines St., Ste.
+1414, Tallahassee, FL 32399-0400, toll-free telephone number (888) 224-6684.